sameersbn/docker-gitlab/docs/container_registry.md

     - REGISTRY_STORAGE_DELETE_ENABLED=true
 ```

-Generaly for more information about the configuration of the registry container you can find it under [registry configuration](https://docs.docker.com/registry/configuration).
+Generally for more information about the configuration of the registry container you can find it under [registry configuration](https://docs.docker.com/registry/configuration).

 ## Storage limitations